-Depending on the needs of the project an appropriate approach to arranging the development cycle is selected.
-During the process of software development different kinds of life cycles are used, however, a typical cycle of software development (‘Waterfall’) includes the following:
+During the process of software development different kinds of life cycles are used, however, a typical cycle of software development (‘Waterfall’) includes the following.

-The process of software development using agile solution consists of small iterations – short cycles – or sprints, which are in fact small projects lasting from one to four weeks.
+Any agile software development consists of small iterations – short cycles – or sprints, which are in fact small projects lasting from one to four weeks.
 On completion of a separate productive period, an analysis and reorientation to new tasks for the next cycle is conducted.
 There can be any number of sprints.

 Using an agile flexible cycle is reasonable for large, long-term projects when users' demands are prone to constant changes, and in other cases where strict planning is impossible.
 The ‘waterfall’ method will suffice for small projects with strictly defined requirements, providing that there are specialists with relevant qualifications available.